 Prof. Sabina LEONELLI, a philosopher of science, established a new framework to think about the role of big data in modern science, offering concrete solutions for the pressing issues created by their more and more extensive use.

-The session has been moderated by Prof. Jean-Pierre BOURGUIGNON, ERC President ad interim.
+The session will be moderated by Prof. Jean-Pierre BOURGUIGNON, ERC President ad interim.